 Parameter Description /Conn Database connection parameter.
-Minimum access level Configuration user. /Auth Authentication data.
+Minimum access level Configuration user .
+For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide .
+Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT_USER\Software\One Identity\One Identity Manager\Global\Connections. /Auth Authentication data.
 The authentication data depends on the authentication module used.
-For detailed information about the One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide . /LogLevel Optional parameter.
-Scope of output to be processed.
-Permitted values are: Off: No logging. • Fatal: All critical error messages are logged. • Error: All error messages are logged. • Info: All information is logged. • Warn: All warnings are logged.
-Debug: Debugger outputs are logged.
-This setting should only be used for testing.
+For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide . /LogLevel (Optional) Scope of output to be processed.
+Permitted values are: • Off: No logging.
+Fatal: All critical error messages are logged.
+Error: All error messages are logged.